MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/functions/user-defined-functions.md

 ---
 # User-Defined Functions

-**User-defined functions** are reusable sub-queries that can be defined as part of the query itself (**ad-hoc functions**), or persisted as part of the database metadata (**stored functions**).
-User-defined functions are invoked through a **name**, provided with zero or more **input arguments** (which can be scalar or tabular), and produce a single value (which can be scalar or tabular) based on the function **body**.
+**User-defined functions** are reusable subqueries that can be defined as part of the query itself (**ad-hoc functions**), or persisted as part of the database metadata (**stored functions**).
+User-defined functions are invoked through a **name**, are provided with zero or more **input arguments** (which can be scalar or tabular), and produce a single value (which can be scalar or tabular) based on the function **body**.

-Broadly speaking, a user-defined function belong to one of two categories:
+Broadly speaking, a user-defined function belongs to one of two categories:
 **Scalar functions** or **tabular functions**.
 The function's input arguments and output determine whether it is scalar or tabular, which then establishes how it might be used.

-A scalar function:
+### A scalar function:

 * Has zero input arguments, or all its input arguments are scalar values
 * Produces a single scalar value